Definition of 'naturally'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 None of them said that they were naturally gifted.
 Times, Sunday Times (2016)He wasn't naturally gifted enough to breeze by.
 Times, Sunday Times (2016) People are naturally scared that people are going to be pushed out of their neighborhoods, and that has certainly happened.
 Smithsonian Mag (2017)At Manchester City they undoubtedly have the most naturally gifted goalscorer of the lot.
 The Sun (2016)It didn't hurt that they all looked incredible, so naturally people came to them for advice.
 Times, Sunday Times (2016)He's one of those naturally gifted sportsmen and sometimes those people don't train as hard as they need to.
 Times, Sunday Times (2017)The people would naturally choose the best men to manage public affairs.
 The American Nation: A History of the United States to 1877 (1995)Home advantage will count for a lot and they have a naturally gifted team.
 Times, Sunday Times (2016)They took account of size and age quite naturally without any song and dance about it.
 Positive Parent Power (1991)Their rightful place is outdoors where they can graze and behave naturally.
 Times, Sunday Times (2010)This is another protein naturally occurring in the body.
 The Sun (2012)Think about who you naturally trust when an old and new partner both want you.
 The Sun (2006)Its purveyors are only giving the people what they naturally want.
 The Times Literary Supplement (2010)His music teacher told her he was the most naturally gifted musician he had taught.
 Times, Sunday Times (2016)Guys naturally read you without you having to tell them.
 Times, Sunday Times (2013)The second source of naturally occurring radiation is the earth itself.
-An Introduction to Community Health (1995)They are naturally cautious about betting the firm on what might be only temporary weakness.
-Times, Sunday Times (2012)It usually occurs in people with naturally sweaty feet and those who work in humid conditions.
+An Introduction to Community Health (1995)It usually occurs in people with naturally sweaty feet and those who work in humid conditions.
 Times, Sunday Times (2009)He is naturally gifted to play in this position but he has different qualities.
 The Sun (2015)Studies of reading show that this does not occur "naturally".
 Educational Psychology in a Changing World (1988)Raw recruits like me would naturally talk about their ambitions.
 FRIENDS FOR LIFE (2003)These naturally are those without power.
 Times, Sunday Times (2015)It's naturally dark and curly and my mum prefers it that way.
 The Sun (2013)If your hair is naturally curly, it will define and hold the curl.
 Times, Sunday Times (2015)I have a large nose and naturally curly hair.
 The Sun (2011)

 Trends of 'naturally'